 C.T.
 Fitzpatrick, Chief Investment Officer of Vulcan Value Partners, LLC, has served as the Fund's portfolio manager since its inception in December 2009.
-In addition, McGavock Dunbar, CFA, of Vulcan Value Partners, LLC, has served as the Fund's portfolio manager since May 2020.
+McGavock Dunbar, CFA, of Vulcan Value Partners, LLC has served as the Fund's portfolio manager since May 2020.
+In addition, Stephen Simmons, CFA, Colin Casey, and Taylor Cline, CFA of Vulcan Value Partners, LLC have served as the Fund's portfolio manager since 2024.
+Mr. Fitzpatrick, Mr. Dunbar, Mr. Simmons, Mr. Casey, and Mr. Cline are jointly and primarily responsible for day-to-day management of the Fund's portfolio.